-STEP TWO: While the potatoes are boiling, cook a diced poblano pepper, red onion, and tomato in a skillet, adding black beans, comin, garlic, and salt and pepper.
+Cook the vegetables: While the potatoes are boiling, cook a diced poblano pepper, red onion, and tomato in a skillet, adding black beans, cumin, garlic, and salt and pepper.
 When the vegetables have released their water, add them to the sweet potatoes and mix to combine.
 Do a taste test at this point and add more spices or salt if needed.

 Finally, remove the quesadilla from the pan and cut with a knife or pizza cutter.
 Serve with a side of salsa and guacamole and top with a sprinkle of cilantro and lime juice.

-Check out our favorite simple vegan dinners that short on time but big on flavor:
+👉 Check out our favorite simple vegan dinners that are short on time but big on flavor!